 - (Optional) A data management tool (e.g., Panoply.io, Integrate.io)

 2. Build the entire ELT pipeline from the ground up and connect with a data warehouse & BI solution

-3. Leverage an eCommerce data platform that includes ELT+BI & Reverse ETL/CDP
+3. Leverage an modular data platform that includes ELT+BI & Reverse ETL/CDP

 We’ve covered the first build option in a previous article.
 But in this piece, we’re going to cover option 2: what you must understand and consider if you’re looking to build a ground-up ELT pipeline for a hyper-custom data solution.

 As APIs will be where your ELT work starts, that’s where we’ll start.

 Although we won’t compare the technical differences among API architectures (that’s a separate article altogether), we’ll call attention to different types that you’ll encounter.